Eng-OmarSalem/HR-Dashboard/README.md

 ## 🚀 How to Use

-1. Download `HR_Dashboard.twbx` from this repository — it's a packaged workbook, so the data is already embedded inside it.
+1. Download `HR_Dashboard.twbx` — it's a packaged workbook, so the data is already embedded inside.
-2. Open it in **Tableau Desktop** or **Tableau Reader** (free viewer, no license required).
+2. Open it in **Tableau Desktop** or the free **Tableau Reader**.
-3. Start on the **HR | Summary** page for the big picture, then use the navigation icon to jump to **HR | Details**.
+3. Start on **Overview** for the big picture, then use the sidebar icon to jump to **Details**.
-4. On the Details page, combine any of the seven filter panels to drill down to a specific employee segment — or look up a single employee directly by ID.
+4. On Details, combine any of the seven filter panels to drill down to a specific employee segment — or look one up directly by ID.
-5. `dataset.csv` is included separately for reference or if you want to rebuild the data connection from scratch.
+5. `dataset.csv` is included separately in case you want to rebuild the data connection from scratch.

 ---